-The Commission is an independent tribunal established under the Industrial Relations Act 1984.
+The Tasmanian Industrial Commission (the Commission) is the industrial tribunal for Tasmania established under the Industrial Relations Act 1984.
 Staffing and support services are provided by the Department of Justice.

-The Commission's role is related only to the Tasmanian State Service and is to:
+The Commission's role is predominately related to the Tasmanian State Service and is to:

-Unless otherwise outlined in an award or registered agreement, the Long Service Leave Act 1976 will continue to apply to private sector employees in Tasmania and will be administered by Workplace Standards Tasmania - telephone 1300 366 322 (Callers outside Tasmania (03) 6233 7657).
+Unless otherwise outlined in an award or registered agreement, the Long Service Leave Act 1976 will continue to apply to private sector employees in Tasmania and will be administered by WorkSafe Tasmania - telephone 1300 366 322 (Callers outside Tasmania (03) 6166 4600).
 The Commission can hear disputes in relation to long service leave in the private sector.

 Members of the Commission are: